Parameter Inference for Degenerate Diffusion Processes: Introduction

-In this paper we investigate parameter estimation for the two classes of degenerate diffusion processes, (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}), given discrete-time observations obtained at instances $0 \le t_0 < t_1 < \cdots < t_n$, $n \in \mathbb{N}$, with equidistant observation intervals $\Delta_n := t_{i} - t_{i-1}$, $1 \le i \le n$.
-In particular, we consider the following scenarios for the observations: \begin{itemize} \item[1.] \emph{Complete observation regime}, i.e., with all $N$ co-ordinates of $X_{t}$ being observed. \item[2.] \emph{Partial observation regime}, i.e., with a strict subset of co-ordinates being observed.
-In agreement with applications, in this setting only the upper-most smooth component is assumed to be observed. \end{itemize} Within class (\ref{eq:hypo-I}), and for the complete observation regime considered in the produced asymptotics, \cite{dit:19} and \cite{glot:20} develop judicious discrete-time (conditionally) Gaussian approximations for the transition distribution of an SDE.
-Such a proxy provides contrast estimators proven to be asymptotically normal in a high-frequency observation setting, i.e., \limit, with a requirement that the step-size scales as $\Delta_n = o (n^{-1/2})$.
-In \cite{iguchi:22}, such a condition on the step-size to obtain asymptotic normality is weakened to $\Delta_n = o (n^{-1/3})$.
-In the partial observation regime, with the upper-most smooth component being observed, the missing components must be carefully imputed given the available observations.
-For SDEs in class (\ref{eq:hypo-I}), it is often the case that the dynamics of the smooth component is determined as $d X_{S, t} = X_{R ,t} dt$.
 Such a remark also applies for class (\ref{eq:hypo-II}), with the role of $X_{S, t}$ taken up by the upper-most smooth component, and the one of $X_{R ,t}$ by the second smooth component.
 We keep the discussion within class (\ref{eq:hypo-I}), as this is the context typically looked at in earlier literature.
 For the described setting, it is tempting and, indeed, widely used in practice, to recover the hidden rough component via finite-differences, using the observations $\{X_{S, t_{i+1}} \}_i$, i.e.~via $ X_{R, t_{i}} = (X_{S, t_{i+1}} - X_{S, t_i}) / \Delta_n$, if the step-size $\Delta_n$ is small enough.
-However, \cite{poke:09} and \cite{sam:12} show that, in the context of bivariate models within class (\ref{eq:hypo-I}), such an approach delivers (asymptotically) biased estimates of diffusion parameters. \cite{poke:09, dit:19} argue against applying finite-differences and, instead, consider appropriate It\^o-Taylor schemes leading to non-degenerate conditionally Gaussian approximations for the SDE transition density.
-Such proxies are then embedded within MCMC Gibbs samplers or Monte-Carlo Expectation-Maximisation (MC-EM) methods to impute the missing components conditionally on observations.
-Nevertheless, \cite{poke:09} illustrate empirically that the scheme they develop then leads to a biased estimation for the drift parameter, $\beta_R$, of the rough component.
-Subsequent analytical works \citep{dit:19, glot:20, iguchi:22} illustrated that the bias occurs due to omission of drift terms of size $\mathcal{O} (\Delta_n^2)$ from the It\^o-Taylor expansion of the smooth component within class (\ref{eq:hypo-I}), as such terms are needed to counterbalance the noise terms of size $\mathcal{O} (\Delta_n^{3/2})$ arising in such an expansion.
+However, \cite{poke:09, sam:12} show that, in the context of bivariate models within class (\ref{eq:hypo-I}), such an approach delivers (asymptotically) biased estimates of the diffusion parameter $\sigma$. {To side-step the bias, \cite{sam:12} further developed a corrected contrast function built upon a conditionally Gaussian approximation for the rough component $X_{R, t}$.} \cite{poke:09, dit:19} argue against applying finite-differences and, instead, consider appropriate It\^o-Taylor schemes leading to non-degenerate conditionally Gaussian approximations for the SDE transition density.
+Such proxies are then embedded within MCMC Gibbs samplers or Monte-Carlo Expectation-Maximisation (MC-EM) methods to impute the missing components conditionally on observations. {Note that the approach does not require (\ref{eq:smooth_FD}) for the smooth component. \cite{poke:09} then illustrate empirically that the scheme omitting drift terms of size $\mathcal{O} (\Delta_n^2)$ from the It\^o-Taylor expansion of the smooth component leads to a biased estimation for the drift parameter, $\beta_R$, of the rough component.
+Subsequent analytical works \citep{dit:19, glot:20, iguchi:22} illustrated that the bias is resolved by adding the drift terms of size $\mathcal{O} (\Delta_n^2)$ in the smooth component within class (\ref{eq:hypo-I})}, as such terms are needed to counterbalance the noise terms of size $\mathcal{O} (\Delta_n^{3/2})$ arising in such an expansion.